-Making life easy for shoppers is one of the most effective ways to encourage sales.
-Shelves or hooks on walls are one of the easiest ways to display products, so take advantage of the verticals in your store with these pointers.
+Eye Level is Buy Level: making life easy for shoppers is one of the most effective ways to encourage sales.
+An eye level shelf, or hooks on walls are some of the easiest ways to display products, so take advantage of the verticals in your store with these pointers.

 Stretch Level – 180cm and above